DJIBOUTI

 Les Gravures Rupestre d’Abourma (05/01/2015) The Rock Engravings of Abourma are located in the north on the Makarrassou massif in the Tadjourah region.

 Les paysages naturels de la région d’Obock (05/01/2015).
 The Obock region is located in the northeast on the coast of the Strait of Bad-el-Mandeb.
 The city of Obock, the former capital of Djibouti, is a port city at 1,780 m above sea level.
-It is an exceptional natural landscapes of
+It is an exceptional natural landscape.

 2. Mabla Mountains are over 1000m altitude located 25 km west of Obock, It is an open forest with few tall trees and is home to a rich fauna: yellow-tailed” melba marquet, the rameron pigeon, the shaded warbler, the paradise flycatcher and the African screech-owl.
 Verreaux’s eagles